back to the blog

 • Remediate vulnerabilities (RM.2.143)

-• Panoptic Scans Solution: Defense industry-specific scanning with CMMC reporting templates
+• Panoptic Scans: Defense industry scanning profiles with CMMC reporting templates

 CIS Controls